tomcl/HowToUseGitTJWC/README.md

 Sometimes you want to abandon unsaved changes in working files and return to the last commit.
 The command here is `git reset --hard --all` which will need to be executed from a command line.
 This command permanently deletes any unsaved changes, so be careful.

+### When All Else Fails

+Suppose an older git repo `myrepo` has not been regularly synced with origin and will not merge.
+If you are sure there are no valuable unsynced commits in myrepo the solution is simple:

+* Delete the myrepo (delete its working tree directory)
+* Re-clone myrepo from origin

+This is quicker and safer than trying to sort out a merge, since the working uptodate code is guaranteed not to be corrupted.
+However, anything not previously synced in myrepo will be lost so you must be sure that is OK.

 ## Advanced Git Methods

 ### Rebase